 Yesterday, I was playfully googling my name may be out of vanity and boredom.
-In doing so, I happened to bump into a comment that I wrote to a Filipino personal finance blogger in 2010.
+In doing so, I happened to bump into an old comment I wrote in 2010 about not being the “richest man in the cemetery.”

 There is no doubt that I’m going to give away some of my wealth when I die.
 Not just for estate planning purposes (an estate worth roughly over $5 million dollars is taxed by Uncle Sam), but also for generously extending my legacy.

 But what kind of wealth am I talking about?
 Is this the kind of wealth that will significantly benefit the community or just my loved ones?
 Would this wealth transcend generations potentially changing my family tree?

 I could potentially do a really complex Monte Carlo Simulation, but that will probably bore you to death.
 The most that I can do is to perform a very simple historical projection.

 The first step is to determine the average rate my net worth grew for the known periods (i.e. average growth rate).
 The second step is to apply the same rate to the projected periods.